 OSBA created the Student Achievement Initiative to focus efforts on improving student achievement in November 1998.
 Much has changed since its origin, but many of the pressing issues in 1998 remain today.
 Two decades of research has produced guidance around the role of the school board and how that role impacts student achievement.
-The findings identify what a good school board looks like and show how impressive the results are when a board of education makes student achievement the primary focus.
+The findings show how impressive the results are when a board of education makes student achievement the primary focus.

-There are core skills that effective boards need to ensure that all students achieve at high levels.
+Board's Role in Student Achievement - There are core skills that effective boards need to ensure that all students achieve at high levels.
 These skills form a framework for effective school governance.
-The National School Boards Association named this framework the Key Work of School Boards.
-These core skills can guide the school board's vision by exploring, questioning, assessing and working with others to improve outcomes and opportunities for students.
+Organized around the National School Boards Association, Key Work of School Boards, these core skills can guide school board action by exploring, questioning, assessing and working with others to improve outcomes and opportunities for students.

 An effective board focuses on these key areas: